DeFiCh/defichain.com/content/white-paper.en.md

 ### Acquiring DFI Tokens

-DFI tokens will be issued only to the users of the DeFi Blockchain or partners with an interest in utilizing and participating in the ecosystem.
+DFI tokens will be issued only to the users of DeFiChain or partners with an interest in utilizing and participating in the ecosystem.
 There will be NO public sale or public token offering.
 Following are the only ways to get DFI tokens:

-- Institutional investors, accredited investors and funds who are interested in the use of the DeFi Blockchain can contact the DeFi founders at (partners@defichain.com).
+- Institutional investors, accredited investors and funds who are interested in the use of DeFiChain can contact the DeFi founders at (partners@defichain.com).
 - Over time, DFI will be available on staking platforms (such as www.CakeDeFi.com) and on selected exchanges.
-- The DeFi foundation will issue airdrop tokens for users of the DeFi Blockchain.
+- The DeFi foundation will issue airdrop tokens for users of DeFiChain.
 (Hodlers and other market makers).
-- The DeFi foundation gives grants to developers who are developing functionality for the DeFi Blockchain or dApps to run on the blockchain.
+- The DeFi foundation gives grants to developers who are developing functionality for DeFiChain or dApps to run on the blockchain.

 ---